klaytn/kips/KIPs/kip-37.md

 - The KIP-13 `supportsInterface` function MUST return the constant value `true` if `0x84aec3b9` is passed through the `interfaceID` argument.
 - The `create` function is used to create new token allocated with new token id.
-  - An implementation MUST emit the `URI` event during a mint operation if the created token has it's own metadata.
-Also an observer MAY fetch the metadata uri at mint time from the `uri` function.
+  - An implementation MUST emit the `URI` event during a create operation if the created token has it's own metadata.
 - When minting/creating tokens, the `_from` argument MUST be set to `0x0` (i.e. zero address).
 See [Minting-creating and burning-destroying rules](#minting-creating-and-burning-destroying-rules).

 ```solidity